 Supported versions of Adobe Photoshop, PhotoLine and Adobe Photoshop Elements for PC & Mac

-On Windows PCs one or both of the 32 and 64 bit plug-in versions of ColorPerfect can be used with Adobe Photoshop 7 through CS6 as well as Adobe Photoshop CC, CC 2014, CC 2015 and CC 2017.
+On Windows PCs one or both of the 32 and 64 bit plug-in versions of ColorPerfect can be used with Adobe Photoshop 7 through CS6 as well as Adobe Photoshop CC through CC 2019.
 PhotoLine can also be used as a host.
 It is fully supported from its release 16 onwards.
-The third host you may use is Adobe Photoshop Elements (PSE) in its versions 2 through 15.
+The third host you may use is Adobe Photoshop Elements (PSE) in its versions 2 through 15 as well as 2018 and 2019.
 For installation instructions detailing what to install where please refer to ColorPerfect's PC ReadMe file.
 Note that 64 bit hosts exclusively work with Colorperfect and not with our legacy plug-ins.

-On Intel Macs using Mac OS X one or both of the 32 and 64 bit plug-in versions of ColorPerfect can be used with Adobe Photoshop CS3 through CS6 as well as Adobe Photoshop CC through CC 2017.
+On Intel Macs using Mac OS X one or both of the 32 and 64 bit plug-in versions of ColorPerfect can be used with Adobe Photoshop CS3 through CS6 as well as Adobe Photoshop CC through CC 2019.
 PhotoLine can also be used as a host.
 It is fully supported from its release 16 onwards.
-The third host you may use is Adobe Photoshop Elements (PSE) in its versions 6 through 15.
+The third host you may use is Adobe Photoshop Elements (PSE) in its versions 6 through 15 as well as 2018 and 2019.
 For installation instructions detailing what to install where please refer to ColorPerfect's Intel Mac ReadMe file.
 Note that 64 bit hosts exclusively work with Colorperfect and not with our legacy plug-ins.

 On actual legacy PowerPC Mac hardware Adobe Photoshop 7, CS, CS2, CS3 and CS4, PhotoLine 15 through 17.10 and Adobe Photoshop Elements 2 through 6 are supported for both ColorPerfect and our legacy plug-ins.
 For installation instructions detailing what to install where please refer to ColorPerfect's PPC Mac ReadMe file.